Strategy-proof allocation with outside option: Applications

 \item For all $ \succsim_I\in \mathcal{R}\backslash \mathcal{R}' $, let $ \psi'(\succsim_I)=\psi(\succsim_I) $. \end{enumerate}

-So in every preference profile, $ \psi' $ either selects an IR-core allocation or coincides with $ \psi $.
+So in every preference profile, $ \psi' $ either selects an IR-core allocation or selects the outcome of $ \psi $.
 Thus, $ \psi' $ is IR and Pareto efficient.
-The following lemma proves that $ \psi' $ and $ \psi $ find different allocations for a preference profile only if the allocations are not upper-equivalent.
+Lemma \ref{lemma1} proves that if $ \psi' $ and $ \psi $ find different allocations for a preference profile, the allocations must not be upper-equivalent.

 \begin{lemma} For every $ \succsim_I\in \r$ with $ \psi'(\succsim_I) \neq \psi(\succsim_I) $, there exists $ i$ such that $ \psi'(\succsim_I)\succ_i\psi(\succsim_I)\succ_i \w $. \end{lemma}

 \begin{proof} For every $ \succsim_I\in \mathcal{R} $ such that $ \psi'(\succsim_I) \neq \psi(\succsim_I) $, it must be that $ \psi'(\succsim_I)\in C_{ir}(\succsim_I) $.
 Since both $ \psi'(\succsim_I) $ and $ \psi(\succsim_I) $ are IR and Pareto efficient, there must exist distinct $ i,j $ such that $ \psi(\succsim_I)\succ_i \psi'(\succsim_I) $ and $ \psi'(\succsim_I)\succ_j \psi(\succsim_I) $.
 Suppose for all $ k\in I'\coloneqq\{i\in I: \psi'(\succsim_I)\succ_i \psi(\succsim_I)\} $, $ \psi(\succsim_I)\sim_k \w $.
 By Assumption A, $ \psi_k(\succsim_I)= \w(k) $ for all $ k\in I' $.
 Then $ \psi(\succsim_I)$ can weakly block $ \psi'(\succsim_I) $ via $ I\backslash I' $ under $ \succsim_I $, since all agents in $ I\backslash I' $ weakly prefer $ \psi(\succsim_I)$ to $ \psi'(\succsim_I)$, and $ i\in I\backslash I' $ strictly prefers $ \psi(\succsim_I)$ to $ \psi'(\succsim_I)$.
 But it contradicts the fact that $ \psi'(\succsim_I)\in C_{ir}(\succsim_I) $.
 So there must exist $ k\in I' $ such that $ \psi'(\succsim_I)\succ_k \psi(\succsim_I)\succ_k \w $. \end{proof}